rl3740/WallaceAI/docs/proposal.md

 ## Evaluation Plan

-The baseline of the evaluation of the project will be whether the person is able to reach the destination or not.
+Numeric metrics: We will calculate the ROC curve and AUC value.
+The AUC value becomes larger means the performance of our data becomes better.
+We should check the accuracy of our algorithm by using plenty of test sets.

-In another paragraph, describe what qualitative analysis you will show to verify the project works
+Baselines: Our algorithm should find the destination correctly and generate the shortest path quickly.

 ## Appointment with the Instructor